Family Law

 2. needs financial support to complete their education.

-The court can make an order requiring a parent or step-parent to pay child maintenance.
+The Federal Circuit and Family Court can make an order requiring a parent or step-parent to pay child maintenance.

 A parent, grandparent, the child, or anyone involved with the child’s care, welfare or development can apply.